MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module1/module1.rst

 .. note:: Did you notice the blocking page is similar to ASM and Adv.
 WAF ?

 **Video of this module (force HD 1080p in the video settings)**

+.. warning :: You can notice some differences between the video and the lab.
+When I did the video, the dockerfile was different.
+But the concept remains the same.

 .. raw:: html